 The art of pyrography has been around for centuries.
-It is an age-old technique where a heated metal pen is used to burn wood, leaving behind a decorative pattern.
-Also known as wood burning, pyrography is a fantastic technique for skilled sketchers to try their hand at a different medium.
+It is an age-old technique where a heated metal pen is used to burn wood and other materials, leaving behind a decorative pattern.
+Also known as woodburning, pyrography is a fantastic technique for skilled sketchers to try their hand at a different medium.
 The history of the craft dates back to the Egyptians and some African tribes, and in China it was known as fire needle embroidery.
 Throughout history, artists have been able to express themselves by creatively burning strokes into wood, leather, and even gourds.

 Once you have your pyrography pen and safety gear, you can let your imagination run wild.
 You can either draw your design directly onto the wood with pencil, or use graphite paper to trace and transfer any image you desire.
 Then you're ready to burn!
 Cutting boards, furniture, spoons, and boxes are just some of the items you can etch designs into.
 Others prefer disks of wood that can be hung like a canvas on the wall, and once you get going it's not difficult to find all types of innovative projects.

 The nice thing about pyrography is that it doesn't take much to begin.
 Here's the basic equipment you'll need to get started with woodburning.